anubhabMajumdar/design-cfps/cilium/CFP-32810-hybrid-routing-mode.md

 * `10.0.0.1/24` and `10.10.0.1/24` are connected and traffic can be natively routed
 * If source and destination IP belongs to `10.20.0.1/24`, route natively
 * Else, preserve current behavior (encapsulate if being routed to know CIDRs/pass to Linux stack).

+### Control plane implementation

+Similar to dynamic flowlogs or Hubble dynamic exporter, allow users to configure the CIDRs on the fly through a configmap.
+The configmap will be mounted on each agent.
+On create/update, update `LocalNodeConfig` and trigger dataplane reconcile.

 ### Datapath implementation